dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 ## Unverified profiles
 When you view the installed mobile device management (MDM) profiles for your macOS device, some profiles might show an **Unverified** status.
 As long as the **Management profile** shows a **Verified** status, you don’t need to be concerned.

 The management profile establishes that there is a secure connection.
-The other profiles are sub-profiles, and inherit the security traits from the management profile.
+The other profiles are subprofiles, and inherit the security traits from the management one.
 Thus, both types of profiles are delivered over the same, secure MDM connection.

-In addition, because the sub-profiles don't require individual verification, they are more quickly installed and and distributed to devices.
+Additionally, because subprofiles don't require individual verification, they are more quickly delivered to devices.

 Still need help?
 Check in with your company support.
 You can find their contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).